hasura/graphql-engine/architecture/sql-server.md

 #### Ex 4: Allow roles to inherit from other roles
 - Compose roles to intelligently merge into a single permission policy
 - Hasura composes roles preserving row and field level access using a "cell based nullification" merge algorithm
-- This allows Hasura users to specifcy different levels of ownership and visibility on the same data models easily
+- This allows Hasura users to specify different levels of ownership and visibility on the same data models easily
 - Example: Allow a user to fetch all the fields of their own profile, but only some data for profiles that aren't theirs
   ```yaml
   # Role 1